slnsw/dxlab-virtuoso/README.md

 $ npm start
 ```

+## Approach

+Music notation is extremely complex, almost like another programming language in some ways.
+Luckily we discovered a JavaScript library called [ABC JS](https://github.com/paulrosen/abcjs) that renders sheet music as SVG elements in the browser.

+As the name suggests, **ABC JS** uses [ABC notation](https://en.wikipedia.org/wiki/ABC_notation) as the main input.
+Although text-based, this type of notation was powerful enough for us to transcribe a wide selection of the Library's sheet music collection.

+The notation and song metadata can be found in `lib/songs.ts`.

+## Audio

+To play the music, we use **ABC JS's** playback engine to trigger the sequence of notes.
+These notes are then passed to our audio engine - [Reactronica](https://reactronica.com), a React component library that can play sequenced music.

 ## Sounds

 All the sounds (except for the synth) used in Virtuoso are from the [VS Chamber Orchestra](https://github.com/sgossner/VSCO-2-CE) open source library.